trptcolin/macro-workshop/doc/exercises/04_danger_zone.md

    got any multiple evaluation problems.
 Looking for an unquote in front of the same symbol in multiple places is usually a good clue.

-3. Why can't I take the value of a macro?
+3. Why is it that we "Can't take value of a macro"?
 Is it a Clojure compiler limitation?
    Or something more fundamental?

 4. Isn't there a trick we can do to avoid using a macro to implement `log-row`?